victoria-id/victoria_id_check_id_sdk_android/README.md

 ```
 - `color_<variant>`: Set the variant color of the SDK’s UI.
 - `api_uri`: Provide the API URL (with token) for data retrieval.
 If omitted, the SDK will display the QR-code scanner step, which can still be themed using the passed color values.

+SDK flow statuses (API.check.result.code):
+- "success"
+- "exception"
+- "api_error.data"
+- "api_error.link_invalid"
+- "api_error.exception"
+- "feature_not_found.camera"
+- "feature_not_found.nfc"

+SDK flow result (API.check.result.data):
+- json data returned from the api, if the call was successful,
+- exception message, if there was an exception